 The projected cost of deploying the next public radio interconnection system is \$53.5 million.
-The FY 2018 federal appropriation would enable the current satellite-and-Internet delivery system to be refreshed, rehabilitated and maintained with next-generation equipment and software.
+The federal appropriation would enable the current satellite-and-internet delivery system to be refreshed, rehabilitated and maintained with next-generation equipment and software.
 Rapid changes in technology, together with the current equipment reaching the end of its useful life and the inability of acquiring replacement parts, are the critical reasons the system needs replacement or refreshing.

-The current PRSS infrastructure distributes content to local stations using broadcast transmission capability pursuant to a lease agreement with Intelsat for four transponders on Intelsat's Galaxy 16 satellite.
-The term of the lease agreement is ten years and is scheduled to expire in June 2018.
-This lease agreement gives PRSS the option to extend the lease term for the life of the satellite.
-Intelsat has informed the PRSS that Galaxy 16 is healthy and is projected to remain operational until 2024.
+The current PRSS infrastructure distributes most content to local stations using broadcast transmission capability pursuant to a lease agreement with Intelsat for four transponders on Intelsat's Galaxy 16 satellite.
+The term of the lease agreement has been extended until June 2020.
+This lease agreement also gives PRSS the option to renew the lease term on an annual basis for the life of the satellite.
+Intelsat has informed the PRSS that Galaxy 16 is healthy and is projected to remain operational until 2029.

 NPR plans to continue to lease satellite transmission capability from Intelsat.
 Satellite pricing by an outside vendor also found that PRSS' current Galaxy 16 satellite lease is preferred to alternatives from other carriers because of transponder availability, minimum disruption to PRSS and NPR operations, protection and pricing.
 Further, the current contract extension terms, which allow annual renewals, are less than the currently quoted market price for a single C-Band transponder lease on the same satellite.
-The new leases will be short-term, giving NPR the flexibility to adapt the interconnection system to new technology solutions.
-Further, the number of C-band satellite transponders will be reduced from four to one, resulting in significant cost savings.
+The new leases will give NPR the flexibility to adapt the interconnection system to new technology solutions.
+The number of C-band satellite transponders has been reduced from four to one, resulting in significant cost savings.
 Improvements in compression technology allow one transponder to serve all individual PRSS public radio stations as well as station and regional public radio networks.
+NPR also plans to continue leasing some Ku-Band satellite transmission capability from Intelsat for regional networks that require it.

-Each local interconnected station will receive two new satellite receivers.
-Having two receivers is critical so one receiver can act as a backup in the event of a failure.
-While the exact features and configuration of the receivers has not been decided, a request for information (RFI) has been issued to solicit information from potential vendors and product lines.
+Each local interconnected station will receive new satellite receivers.
+Having more than one receiver is critical so that a receiver can act as a backup in the event of a failure.
+While the exact features and configuration of the receivers has not been decided, NPR recently completed an analysis of proposals from vendors, tested vendor equipment and is currently negotiating with a vendor to provide receivers.
 Potential new features include technologies that allow more efficient use of bandwidth and automation to enhance operations at local stations.
 It is expected that the per-unit cost of these receivers will be lower than those in current use, again, because of advances in technology.
 In addition, each local station's satellite antenna and related ground system equipment will be surveyed and evaluated for its capabilities.
 The age and condition of the antenna will be noted and taken into consideration.
 After a complete survey, decisions will be made about which stations will require complete replacement or partial refurbishment.

-All equipment at the system's Network Operations Center (NOC) in Washington, DC, and Backup Network Operations Center (BuNOC) in St. Paul, Minnesota will be replaced because it will have reached its end of life.
-Equipment purchases will occur the first four years and followed by a refresh in the last years of the decade.
+Equipment at the system's Network Operations Center (NOC) in Washington, DC, and Backup Network Operations Center (BuNOC) in St. Paul, Minnesota, will be replaced because it will have reached its end of life.
+Equipment purchases will occur in the first four years and be followed by a refresh in the last years of the decade.
 Examples of the equipment that will be replaced include audio encoders, amplifiers, and encapsulators.
 Similar equipment at the BuNOC will also be replaced because it is reaching the end of its lifespan as well.